-The city also happens to be one of the safest places globally because most police patrol to ensure the locals and visitors alike go about their daily activities with peace of mind.
-Even much better, walking around the oldest districts in the city may also yield a lot of unintentional rewards.
+The city also happens to be one of the safest places globally because most police patrols ensure the locals and visitors alike go about their daily activities with peace of mind.
+Even much better, walking around the oldest districts in the city may also yield many unintentional rewards.

 4. Visit Tsim Sha Tsui

 Tsim Sha Tsui is flocked with many tourists, and there are good reasons for that.
-Firstly, the place houses the Hong Kong Museum of Art and the Hong Kong Cultural Center, which can offer you a cultural and artistic insight into the country’s milestones.
+Firstly, the place houses the Hong Kong Museum of Art and the Hong Kong Cultural Center, offering you a cultural and artistic insight into the country’s milestones.

 Apart from being a lifestyle district and entertainment hub, Tsim Sha Tsui is also a home for Victoria’s Harbor that offers a breathtaking scenic view of the skyline in the city.
 Sound shows and the symphony of lights airs at exactly 8 pm each evening, so you can always go for a delightful dinner at that time.

 This amazing city has earned a good reputation as Asia’s culinary capital.
 You can find exquisite dining options and mouthwatering dishes.
 From hearty street food to luxurious offerings and classic dishes at time-tested stalwarts, the city reads like a sumptuous in an all-in-one buffet, which serves dishes of every flavor.